openethereum/openethereum.github.io/Demo-PoA-tutorial.md

 ## 5. Connecting the nodes

 In order to ensure the nodes are connected to each other we will need to know their [enode addresses](https://github.com/ethereum/wiki/wiki/enode-url-format) and inform the other node about it.
-There are three ways to obtain the enode:
+There are two ways to obtain the enode:
 - RPC
-- UI (in the footer)
 - startup console output

 Once obtained they can be added either as boot nodes in the `demo-spec.json` or as reserved peers.